Choreography of Disappearance

 Myriad gazes at the disappearing self - the underlying currents

 To photograph oneself is to put oneself in danger.
 It creates a sense of intimacy that allows the viewers to get a good look at all the longings, deceptions, and fears; it questions the very fundamentals of identity both as a female artist and a woman.
 Modest and profound at the same time, the artist's face photographed from different angles somehow misses a sense of the physical.
 There's no visible hairline, no body shape, no glimpse of the background, just picture after picture of floating collages of the artist's face that ask uncomfortable questions about different ways to represent the female essence in front of the camera as well as exploring the domains of color to depict her loneliness and isolation.
 The portraits, however, do not point to desperation, but rather resolution in a comforting melancholy.
+The message may not always be hidden, but also not necessarily intended to be aggressively defiant.

 - Visual Influences